cgsmith/calendar-picker/README.md

 2. `sail up -d` - Runs docker compose and other Laravel functions
 3. `sail artisan migrate:fresh` - Installs db migrations
 4. `sail artisan db:seed` - seeds database with test data
+5. You can access the local system by navigating to http://laravel.test

 In the `.env` file you will see the `SQS_QUEUE`.
 This is where appointments will be pushed when they are created.
 The structure of the array of objects follows.